ihsansh17/telco-churn-prediction/README.md

   - Predict churn probabilities (0-1).
   - Provide reliable churn probabilities with well-calibrated predictions.
 - **Use Case**: Useful for more tailored interventions especially when retention strategies are based on predicted probabilities rather than just the predicted classes.
 Also well-suited for precise retention efforts when resources are limited.
-- **Key Metric**: Model 2 achieved a **Brier Score** of 0.08 (where 0 is perfect accuracy and 1 is the worst),  provided calibrated probability estimates, ensuring accurate risk assessment, which can guide cost-sensitive retention strategies.
+- **Key Metric**: Model 2 achieved a **Brier Score** of 0.08 (where 0 is perfect accuracy and 1 is the worst).
+So on average, the squared difference between the predicted probability and the actual outcome is 0.08, which indicates  provided calibrated probability estimates, ensuring accurate risk assessment, which can guide cost-sensitive retention strategies.
 ---
 ## Tools & Technologies